vanadium/website/content/tutorials/javascript/security.md

 ```

 ### Diane
-Diane gets the blessing `family/sister/guest/diane` from Carol with an expiry
+Diane gets the blessing `family:sister:guest:diane` from Carol with an expiry
 caveat.

 #### Diane code